-If you live in a cool cold climate, you’ll need to move your plant indoors during late fall for the wintertime.
+If you live in a cool, cold climate, you’ll need to move your plant indoors during late fall for the wintertime.
 If you have it planted in the ground, you should dig it up and put it in a pot in the autumn after blooming is complete.

 Your plant will be dormant through the winter season.
 Dig up the whole root ball and put it into a pot that will hold it securely.
-There should not be space between the root ball and the sides of the pot.
+There should not be space between the firm root ball and the sides of the pot.

 If you are digging your Bougainvillea out of the landscape, you probably will not be able to get the entire root ball because when planted directly into the ground, these plants have very extensive root systems.

-When digging this type of plant up out of the ground, use a very sharp shovel or another tool to cut through the root system cleanly on all sides and across the bottom.
+When digging this type of plant up out of the ground, use a very sharp shovel or another tool to cleanly cut through the root system on all sides and across the bottom.

 Lift the root ball out of the ground and slide it onto a tarp or burlap bag.
 Wrap it to hold it together as you move it.

 Take care not to disturb the roots excessively.
 This will cause transplant shock.
 Don’t lift the plant by its stem, as this can cause damage to the connection between the plant and the fine roots.
 Lift it from the bottom.

 Your Bougainvillea will not need a lot of vegetation for overwintering indoors.
 Pruning it back dramatically in the autumn will ensure lots of good, fresh growth in the springtime.